DISCLAIMER: this posts may contain images and lyrics NSFW or not suited for an underage audience. Viewer discretion is advised.

 Notes and other

-Phrases marked with the “*” are part of a super-duper famous poetry of Heain Period (centuries from end of 700 and end of 1100) of whom you can find an accurate description here.
+*= these sentences are part of a super-duper famous poetry of Heain Period (centuries from end of 700 and end of 1100) of whom you can find an accurate description here.
 The language is a nice mixture of contemporary and ancient Japanese, making it more easily understandable and really fun to translate/turn into romaji.

 The lyrics tell the story of a woman of Heain period and his love for a man that, unfortunately dies on a battle field, leaving the poor thing no choice but to wait and eventually commit suicide.
 People of that time saw such stories as an inevitable destiny in which love, passion and everything are just fleeting things that prevent from reaching Buddha’s Enlightment: all of this is shortened in the sentences that appear at the beginning of the video and say “Both loving and being loved are Hell, but it’s impossible to live in a world without colours”.
 Those who decided to promise to love each other had to suffer these consequences.